Freedom on the march in the USA: Important wins in the Supreme Court

-More and more average Australians are coming under attack at work for their faith, some even losing their jobs because they have been honest about what they believe.
+Based on our experience in the work that we do, we are seeing more and more average Australians come under attack at work for their faith, some even losing their jobs because they have been honest about what they believe or targeted for expressing their faith outside of work online and in public spaces.

 People shouldn’t be silent about what matters to them most, but they should be aware of the risks associated with speaking up in the modern workplace.